 Does an enduro race bike make a good enduro bike for non-racers?

 It’s amazing how enduro bikes have evolved in such a short space of time; the best new designs are now essentially lightweight mini-downhill bikes and, it seems, every man and his dog is now an enduro racer (mbr staff included).
 Cut through the marketing spiel, however, and one thing is crystal clear: longer-travel bikes are better than ever before, and we have enduro to thank for it.

 The reason is simple; racing breeds development.
 The latest enduro bike may not look dissimilar to the all-mountain bikes of yesteryear, but in fact they are very different animals.
-Due to the nature of the racing, this new breed is more DH focused, with slacker angles and better high-speed handling.
+Due to the nature of the racing, this new breed is more DH-focused, with slacker angles and better high-speed handling.
 In fact, the geometry isn’t too far off what you’d see if you strolled the pits at a World Cup DH race.
 But improvements to climbing performance and adjustable geometry means they make great bikes for riders who are not interested in racing – just hitting their local descents or riding a bike park.
 These are versatile rigs, begged to be ridden hard.